 - What timeframe and actionable goals are needed to manage the forest and trees effectively and efficiently?

-If you need help with any of the above, consider applying for technical support assistance from the GA Forestry Commission.
+If you need help with any of the above, consider applying for technical support assistance or the Trees Across Georgia (TAG) grant program from the GA Forestry Commission.